City-Syntax/buildings.sg/README.md

 ## 🧱 Data Backbone

-[Buildings.sg](https://buildings.sg) is powered by an integrated building-level dataset covering the entire territory of Singapore.
+[Buildings.sg](https://buildings.sg) is powered by an integrated urban-scale to building-level dataset covering the entire territory of Singapore.
 The dataset combines multiple sources:

 - **OpenStreetMap (OSM)** provides the core building footprints and heights that serve as the spatial foundation for all other data.
 - **Housing and Development Board (HDB)** and **Building and Construction Authority (BCA)** contribute public housing details and Green Mark certification data.